Riviera 4 Theatre

 Opened by Cinema Treasures contributor, Mike Geater, on September 24, 1971 with Tom Laughlin in “Billy Jack” & John Pillip Law in “The Love Machine”.
 The Riviera I & II Theatre was a classic 1970’s palace that emulated the look and functionality of the Plazas that were built elsewhere in Iowa.

-The theatre was showing second run movies and is equipped with digital projection.
-A third screen was later added, and by January 2010 a fourth screen had been added.
+It was taken over by an independent operator, Erik Hilsabeck, and the theatre was showing second run movies and was equipped with digital projection.
+A third screen was later added and by January 2010 a fourth screen had been added.
 It was closed on July 2, 2016.

 Just login to your account and subscribe to this theater.